comit-network/xmr-btc-swap/README.md

 - Interaction with both block chains and their respective wallets works.
 - The messages required are correct and can manually drive the state transitions to execute a swap.
+- It is possible to interact with and watch the monero blockcahin using `monero-wallet-rpc`
+- It is possible to watch a bitcoind instance using `bitcoin-harness` (we already knew this :)

 Currently we do not do:

 - Actual network communication.
-- Watch the blockchain for transactions (we just assume they have been mined as soon as we broadcast and move onto the next state).
 - Verification that the UI is acceptable.
-Since we do everything in a single test function their is no user interaction, this is unrealistic for a real product.
+Since we do everything in a single test function there is no user interaction, this is unrealistic for a real product.

 ## Testing